My role as a Defence School Transition Aide

 - Absent parents

 From experience, we find it very helpful if we know when a parent is going to be away from home, (ie. family reasons, exercises, deployments, courses or even at the beginning of a platoon) as it allows us to understand why a child's behaviour may change.
-For this reason I provide all families with a ‘Parent Away' form, which allows you to notify myself and the staff if a parent/ carer is going to be absent.
+For this reason families will be provided with a ‘Parent Away' form, which allows you to notify the DSTA and staff if a parent/ carer is going to be absent.

-For longer periods of separation, or when a child finds it difficult to cope with the change, I happily provide resources for the children to use at home, such as countdown calendars, as well as providing strategies to help cope with the separation.
+For longer periods of separation, or when a child finds it difficult to cope with the change, DSTA happily provides resources for the children to use at home, such as countdown calendars, as well as providing strategies to help cope with the separation.

 To help a child welcome a parent home, the children are able to make a ‘Welcome Home' poster during lunchtime.

-When the time arises, I help prepare the children to leave the school by providing a variety of ‘preparation for moving' activities.
+When the time arises, the DSTA will help prepare the children to leave the school by providing a variety of ‘preparation for moving' activities.

 Several weeks before a child leaves our school, the child is given a ‘Location Pack' which includes an address book and tourist information brochures on the gaining location.
 These brochures can be used to discuss the new location with mum and dad.
-I find that it is important to work in conjunction with the parents before a child leaves our school, as support given by parents is essential and it is the one constant a child can rely on during a transition from one home, community and school to the next.
+The DSTA works in conjunction with parents before a child leaves our school, as support given by parents is essential and it is the one constant a child can rely on during a transition from one home, community and school to the next.

 During lunch time in the final few weeks the children have the opportunity to role play the upcoming moving day.
 This is a very popular activity for the younger children who may not remember their move into Wagga Wagga.
 The children are also given a ‘treasure chest' which they can decorate and use to place memorabilia of their time at KPS and in Wagga Wagga.